mharen/mharen.github.io/blog/2010/2010-09-how-to-take-screenshots-from-android.md

 To-Date I've experienced the following advantages to a rooted phone:

-- I was able to flash the Froyo ROM on before the OTA update come around<br />- I have a free WiFi tether app I use occasionally with my laptop when I need to get online in a bind<br />- I can take screenshots
+- I was able to flash the Froyo ROM on before the OTA update come around

+- I have a free WiFi tether app I use occasionally with my laptop when I need to get online in a bind

+- I can take screenshots

 That's a relatively boring list, but I'm sure there are other uses out there.